Photo - Linda Ross

 Fill a quarter of the pot with a premium potting mix or bulb mix.

 Place bulbs in the hole with pointed end up and blunt end down.
 Look on the back of the bulb packet for the ideal planting depth for the tulip bulbs.
-This is usually 20cm from the top of the pot.
+This

 Photo - Linda Ross